honeybadgerofdoom/cs370_TermProject/README.md

 docker run --env FLASK_APP=Webserver.py -p 127.0.0.1:10001:10001 -d flaskwebserver
 ```

-## Contact

-If you would like to provide feedback or order any kittens over the phone please call 1-800-ANARCAT

 # Acknowledgements

-This was created by Matt Young, Waylon Jepsen, and Kassidy Barram.
 We would like to thank Dr. Pallickara, Caleb Carlson, and our cats Casper, Payton, Weebo and Albert.

 <!-- MARKDOWN LINKS & IMAGES -->